IRT-SystemX/neuralde/README.md

 # Define your configuration pipeline

-A pipeline configuraiton file is a yaml file containing the list of transformation method to call and for each of them eventually the name of user paremeters to overload:
+A pipeline configuraiton file is a yaml file containing the list of transformation method to call and for each of them eventually the name of user parameters to overload:

 Here is below an example of such yaml file:
 ```